advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 # Plato's Cave Found in Mathematics
-by Tupshin Harper, Adam Nemecek, Sven Nilsen, 2021
+by Sven Nilsen, 2021

-In this blog post, we will summarize a result of discussions in [Philosophy of Mathematics](https://en.wikipedia.org/wiki/Philosophy_of_mathematics) the past few months.
+In this blog post, we will summarize a result of discussions in [Philosophy of Mathematics](https://en.wikipedia.org/wiki/Philosophy_of_mathematics) the past few months (Tupshin Harper, Adam Nemecek and Sven Nilsen).
 The discussions took place on our [Discord server](https://discord.gg/JkrhJJRBR2).

 The basic result is that mathematics contains a fundamental illusion, like shadows on the walls of Plato's cave.
 This illusion exists at the deepest level of mathematics and can not be avoided.